TechyKunj/World_Cup_Winner/README.md

 ## Contribution Guidelines 🤝
 Ready to contribute?
 Awesome!
 Your ideas and improvements are more than welcome.
 Create a pull request and let's make this project even better.
 Please follow the coding standards and ensure thorough documentation.

-## Licensing 📜
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for personal or commercial purposes.

 ## Running the Project 🏃
 1. Execute the provided code to train the machine learning model.
 2. Use the `predict_single_match` function to predict specific match outcomes.
 Example: